Multicritical Dynamical Triangulations and Topological Recursion: Causal Dynamical Triangulation (CDT)

 In the continuum limit, the generating function for multicritical CDT is given by \rf{GeneratingFunModeExpansion}, together with \rf{CommutationRelationPhi} and \rf{vacuumCondition_phi}.
 The only difference from pure CDT lies in the Hamiltonian.
 To recover pure CDT as a special case, we perform a shift of the operators $\alpha_n$ (i.e., $\phi_n$ for $n = -1$ and $-3$) in the $W^{(3)}$ operator.
 The Hamiltonian before this shift is

 This Hamiltonian is equivalent to the $W^{{\dbltinyspace}(3)}_{{\negqdrpltinyspace}-2}$ operator \rf{W3operator}.
 The general shift in the $W^{(3)}$ operator is specified by

-The Hamiltonian takes the form \rf{pureCDT_HamiltonianModeExpansionStarW} under the shift \rf{DefAlphaOperatorPureDT} with $p=1$ together with \rf{CoherentEigenValuesMultiCDT}, where the operator $Y^*$ is a polynomial in the creation operators $\phi_n^\dagger$ chosen such that the Hamiltonian $\Hop$ satisfies the no big-bang condition \rf{NoBigBangCondition}.
+The Hamiltonian takes the form \rf{pureCDT_HamiltonianModeExpansionStarW} under the shift \rf{DefAlphaOperatorPureDT} with $p=1$ together with \rf{CoherentEigenValuesMultiCDT}, where the operator $Y^*$ is a polynomial in the creation operators $\phi_n^\dagger$ chosen such that the Hamiltonian $\Hop$ satisfies the no-big-bang condition \rf{NoBigBangCondition}.
 We thus obtain the $m$-th multicritical CDT defined by the Hamiltonian $\Hop$,

 where $\cc_i$ [{\tinyspace}$i{\negtrpltinyspace}={\negtrpltinyspace}2$, \ldots, $m${\tinyspace}] are cosmological constants with mass dimension $i$, and $\GG$ counts the number of handles of a 2D surface as before.